-Enable 2-factor (MFA) - Enable multi-factor authentication and/or other tools like Single-Sign-On (SSO), security keys, and/or passkeys on your main web-accessible systems.
+security keys, and/or passkeys on your main web-accessible systems.
 Get a .gov URL - Register a .gov URL for your district (bonus points if you use it for your email).
 Authenticate email - Enable DMARC email authentication, implement a strict policy, and test your setup on mxtoolbox.com so no one can send mail on your behalf.
 Prepare for Al-enabled phishing - Implement security awareness training for employees that includes information for preventing Al-enabled social engineering attacks.
 If you can't train in person, VC3, Breach Secure Now, and/or Bullphish ID are good automated solutions to consider.
-Confirm wire transfers - Put a confirmation process in place for wire payments where you call only trusted, verified numbers.
+Confirm wire transfers - Put a confirmation process in place for wire payments where you call only trusted verified numbers.
 Create a separation of duties for oversight. (e.g., one initiates, one approves).
-Utilize tools like iMessage Contact Key Verification to ensure text messages can be trusted between key district contacts.
+Utilize tools like Message Contact Key Verification to ensure text messages can be trusted between key district contacts.
 Prot ect network and infrastructure Conduct network security testing - Work with a third party to audit the security of your network on a very regular basis (especially essential if you have SCADA/ICS/IoT devices.)
-Password-protect all devices - Require passwords and/or device-level authorization (biometrics, etc.) on al devices.
+Password-protect all devices - Require passwords and/or device-level authorization (biometrics, etc.) on all devices.
 Consider mobile device management (MDM).
 (It sounds simple, but one employee who doesn't have a protected device can allow your entire network to be compromised.)
 Consider a password manager - When logging in through district Office365 or Google Accounts isn't possible, require all staff to use a password manager.
-Good options include 1Password, Dashlane,
+Good options include 1Password, Dashlane, Bitwarden.